geerlingguy/drupalvm-live/README.md

 Once that's completed, you can visit [http://local.drupalvm.com/](http://local.drupalvm.com/) in your browser to see the site locally.

 > Note: You can remove the `secrets.yml` file from the `vm` directory if you want to avoid using the vault password for testing purposes.
 For the local environment, the variables in that file are overridden in `vagrant.config.yml` anyways.

+## Local setup - Docker-based

+  1. Edit your hosts file, and add the line: `192.168.88.10  local.drupalvm.com`
+  2. (If on Mac) Add an alias for the container's IP address: `sudo ifconfig lo0 alias 192.168.88.10/24`
+  3. Run `docker-compose up -d`.
+  4. Export the database from prod.drupalvm.com using MySQL.
+  5. Import the database into the local environment using MySQL.

+Once that's completed, you can visit [http://local.drupalvm.com/](http://local.drupalvm.com/) in your browser to see the site locally.

 ## Prod setup